binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 There are many ways to do this.
 If you are a one man band, really simple techniques may work well, if you are a large shop, you will ideally want an automated solution, whether you build it yourself or rely on someone else to do it.

-Work out what you need, count the costs of that data being lost, and measure beside the cost of the potential solutions.
+Work out what you need, count the costs of that data being lost, measure the cost of the potential solutions, and compare.

 I have used rsync in many shapes and forms for many years and it has been good.
 Check your backup logs to make sure what you think is happening is.
 When you are setting up your backup scripts, dry-run test them, to make sure you do not over-write something or some place that was not intended.